Barry Enright: Later career

-International Career
+International career

 Enright was selected for the Great Britain national baseball team for the 2019 European Baseball Championship.

 Coaching career

+Minor Leagues

 Enright announced his retirement Jan.
 9, 2019, and worked as the pitching coach for the Hillsboro Hops, a minor-league affiliate of the Arizona Diamondbacks in the Northwest League.

+Arizona Diamondbacks

 On November 30, 2021, Enright was hired to the Arizona Diamondbacks' major league staff to serve as the assistant major league pitching coach and minor league pitching coordinator.

+Los Angeles Angels

+On November 21, 2023, Enright was hired to be the pitching coach for the Los Angeles Angels under manager Ron Washington.

 Golfing career

 As of 2020, Enright is trying his hand as a professional golfer.
-Enright played golf at Pepperdine, and picked up the clubs again in late 2019.
+Enright played golf at Pepperdine, and resumed playing in late 2019.
 In May 2020, Enright beat out a pro field at the TPC Champions Classic in Scottsdale, AZ.